[[caption-width-right:350:Every time a bell rings, an angel gets his wings.]]

-*** Bear in mind; Harry is a football star, a war hero, and in general he came a lot closer to living George's dreams than George himself ever did.
+*** It's subtle but Harry's near hero worship of George is endearing.
+Bear in mind; Harry is a football star, a war hero, and in general he came a lot closer to living George's dreams than George himself ever did.
 George probably considered himself the loser of the two, and, as this line shows, everyone else, including Harry, disagrees.

 ** Clarence's inscription and the following exchange (emphasis in original):

 -->'''Letter (Clarence):''' Dear George: Remember ''no'' man is a failure who has ''friends.''
 Thanks for the wings!
 Love, Clarence.

 -->'''George:''' It's a Christmas present from a very dear friend of mine.

 -->''A bell on the Christmas tree rings''

 -->'''Zuzu''': Look, Daddy.
 Teacher says, every time a bell rings an angel gets his wings.